 Possum Walk was an African-American town site on the north side of the Bogue Homa.
 There was a ferry crossing from Logtown to the settlement of freed slaves.
 A great many of the sawmill employees were of African descent.

 Today, the only readily apparent sign of the town's past history that remains is the cemetery.
 Nature has otherwise almost fully reclaimed the area, with only some scattered remnants of the habitation and industry that once thrived here.
-A nearby nature trail, called the Possum Walk Trail, is a bit over six miles long, and goes from Logtown to the Infinity Science Center.
+A nearby nature trail, called the Possum Walk Trail, is a bit over six miles long, and goes from Logtown to the Infinity Science Center, where, ironically, the first stage of an unused Saturn V rocket is on display, the testing of which resulted in the town's demise.

 Location: Logtown, MS.